Televiska/viska/Readme.md

 # Viska
-A SIP server built in Rust.
+A SIP server/framework built in Rust.

 **This is a wip, many things will change until it takes the final shape**

 ## Why
-Because building a modern SIP service on top of kamailio/asterisk/opensips is a pain in the ass.
-Then there are some other servers like [routr](https://github.com/fonoster/routr), but these are not made with development in mind, rather they have configuration that you can change.
+* because building a customized modern SIP service on top of kamailio/asterisk/opensips as a developer is not intuitive.
+* because although there are some other servers like [routr](https://github.com/fonoster/routr), but these are not made with development in mind, rather they have configuration that you can change.
 For instance you can't manipulate incoming or outgoing requests/responses.
+* because although there is [nksip](https://github.com/NetComposer/nksip)
-There is also [nksip](https://github.com/NetComposer/nksip) but that requires you to not only understand how [nkserver](https://github.com/NetComposer/nkserver) works but also Erlang and OTP in general.
-The only real alternative is [pjsip](https://www.pjsip.org/) and if you are looking to build a SIP service you should probably look into that.
+it requires you to not only understand how [nkserver](https://github.com/NetComposer/nkserver) works but also Erlang and OTP in general
+* because the only real alternative is [pjsip](https://www.pjsip.org/) and if you are looking to build a SIP service you should probably look into that.

 Having worked many years on HTTP frameworks, I really think that we can do